IcaliaLabs/guides/best_practices/CODE_REVIEWER_GUIDE.md

   - If it is an `epic` branch, there must be a pending PR on it. *We might end up accepting changes without visibility to the team if the epic's PR is missing*

 - The size of the changes in the PR must not exceed:
   - ~ 200 added/changed LOCs for "fix" PR's
   - ~ 400 added/changed LOC's for "feature" PR's

-- The PR should only include 1 feature to add, or 1 bug to fix. *Check the description to see which feature the PR is adding**
+- The PR should only include 1 feature to add, or 1 bug to fix. *Check the description to see which feature the PR is adding to base*

 - The description should match the changes you see in the diff.